We all love them…

 Add the water, maple syrup and cream of tartar into a saucepan and mix until everything is dissolved.
 Clip a candy thermometer to the side of the pan and bring mixture to a boil on medium heat.
 Line a 9 by 13 baking dish with parchment paper and set aside.

 Allow the mixture to boil until reaching 300 degrees F (about 8-10 minutes) WITHOUT stirring at all.
 Meanwhile, measure out the peanut butter, salt, vanilla and chocolate.
 Add the salt to the peanut butter right away and have the vanilla extract ready.
 You’ll add these immediately once the candy reaches 300 degrees.
+(If the mixture comes close to boiling over the pot, lift it off the heat as needed).

 When it’s 300 degrees, turn off heat and remove the pan.
 Add the peanut butter (salt) and vanilla, then put the pan back on the burner and quickly stir to incorporate.
 Then, pour the mixture into your prepared parchment lined baking dish and quickly spread to desired thickness.